-If you are having a hot water heater problem, it could one of many different things.
+If you are having a water heater problem, it could be one of many different things.
 Troubleshooting your hot water heater is not always fun, but by reading the below information, you will be able to cure your not so hot water problem.

 Step 1 - Pilot Light

 In order to see if your pilot light needs to be re-lit, simply go to your water heater and look for the flame that emits from the pilot light.
-If there is no flame, it needs to be re lit.
+If there is no flame, it needs to be re-lit.

 Step 2 - Breaker

-If the pilot light seems to be lit, you will want to check to make sure that your breaker hasn't tripped.
+If the pilot light seems to be lit, you will want to check to make sure your breaker hasn't tripped.
 If the breaker seems fine, then try pushing the reset button on your thermostat.

 Step 3 - Set Temperature